eclipse-hono/hono/site/documentation/content/user-guide/amqp-adapter.md

 * The adapter is disabled for the tenant that the client belongs to.
 * The authenticated device or gateway is disabled or not registered.
 * The tenant is disabled or does not exist.
+* The authenticated device is not authorized anymore.

 ## Command-line Client